The cost of UX/UI design in Serbia

 and where most projects go wrong

-If you are thinking about a website, an app, or a redesign, these are the pieces of information that can save you both money and time.
+If you are thinking about a website, an app, or a redesign, these are the kinds of information that can save you both money and time.

-What is UX/UI design (and why the price often confuses)
+What is UX/UI design (and why the price often causes confusion)

-UX (User Experience) design deals with the way users think, make decisions, and use the product.
-UI (User Interface) design is the visual layer of that experience, i.e., the layout of elements, contrasts, typography, clarity.
+UX (User Experience) design deals with the way users think, make decisions, and use a product.
+UI (User Interface) design is the visual layer of that experience, meaning the arrangement of elements, contrasts, typography, and clarity.

-The mistake I often see in practice is reducing UX/UI design to just the appearance.
+A mistake I often see in practice is reducing UX/UI design to just appearance.

 When that happens:

-At that moment, it becomes clear: the problem is not in the price of design, but in the wrong expectations from the design.
-If you want to learn more, you can read the detailed analysis of the differences between UX and UI design.
+At that point, it becomes clear: the problem is not the design price, but the wrong expectations of design.
+If you want to learn more, you can read a detailed analysis of the differences between UX and UI design.

 What determines the price of UX/UI design in Serbia